-Also known as Abudjubbe Splendor, Abudjubbe’s Splendor Wrasse, Maori Wrasses.
+Also known as Abudjubbe Splendor, Abudjubbe’s Splendor Wrasse, Maori Wrasse.

-Found singly over shallow lagoons and reefs rich in algae and coral growth.
+Found singly over shallow lagoons and fringing reefs rich in algae and coral growth.

 Length - 21cm